 So far, we’ve mostly thought about using this system as somewhere to keep your files.

 But what if you didn’t always have to write things in a Word document or create an Excel spreadsheet?
-What if you had a place where you could keep little notes about things?
+What if you had a place that you could store quick notes and know that you could find them again?

 Become ludicrously efficient